 1. Efficiency in separation of particles larger than the filtration size during the water filtration process.

 2. Simple and effective cleaning technology.

-Example of before and after screen filtration with an Amiad screen filter
+Example of before and after the filtration process with an Amiad screen filter

 Amiad’s Screen Filtration Process:

-During the filtration process in water treatment, (1) raw water enters through the filter’s inlet, first passing through the coarse screen for removal of large debris and sediment and then through the inner fine screen for removal of the remaining smaller particles.
+During the filtration process in water treatment, (1) raw water enters through the filter’s inlet, (2) first passing through the coarse screen for removal of large debris and sediment, (3) then through the inner fine screen for removal of the remaining smaller particles.